 8. Delaying the meaningful vote just ran the clock down by a month:

 The historic ‘meaningful vote’ was originally due to take place on 11th December 2018.
 This was delayed by over a month because May expected she would lose the vote by a large margin.
-Theresa May promised she would return to Parliament with a deal after further negotiations with the EU, but in reality the EU was only willing to give a written reassurance that the backstop was intended as a short-term temporary measure.
+Theresa May promised she would return to Parliament with a deal after further negotiations with the EU.
+In reality the EU was only willing to give a written reassurance that the backstop was intended as a short-term measure.

-As nothing about the deal changed and Theresa May still lost the vote when it returned to Parliament this was deeply irresponsible.
+As nothing about the deal changed, Theresa May still lost the vote when it returned to Parliament.
+This was deeply irresponsible.
 It achieved nothing apart from using up another month before the UK leaves the EU.

 9. Over 100 Tory MPs voted against the implementation of the Welsh assembly referendum result.

-May, David Davis, Iain Duncan Smith et al also voted against the Bill to set up the Scottish Parliament after a 74% vote in favour in a referendum.
-This completely undermines May’s claim that Parliament is obliged to implement the 2016 advisory referendum result because MPs have always respected other referendum results in the UK.
+May, David Davis, Iain Duncan Smith et al also voted against the Bill to set up the Scottish Parliament after a 74% vote.
+This completely undermines May’s claim that Parliament is obliged to implement the 2016 advisory referendum result.
+MPs have always respected other referendum results in the UK.

 10. Less than 40% of the electorate voted in favour of leaving the EU.

-- 52% of people who voted chose to leave the EU, but given a turnout of 72% this means that only 37% of the total electorate actually voted in favour of leaving the EU.
-This figure would be even lower if you allow for the fact that adults aged between 16 and 17 were not allowed to vote, around a million ex-pats living in another member state for more than 15 years were also excluded from the vote.
+- 52% of people who voted chose to leave the EU, but given a turnout of 72%.
+This means that only 37% of the total electorate actually voted in favour of leaving.
+This figure would be even lower if you allow for the fact that adults aged between 16 and 17 were not allowed to vote.
+Around a million ex-pats living in another member state for more than 15 years were also excluded from the vote.
 In addition EU citizens who mainly work and pay more than their fair share of taxes were also not given the opportunity to vote.

 - Only 26% of the UK population voted to leave the EU.
-To call this the “will of the people” is a complete fallacy and is a dangerous use of a referendum result.
-Margaret Thatcher called referendum “a device of dictators and demagogues.”
+To call this the “will of the people” is a complete fallacy.
+It is a dangerous use of a referendum result.
+Margaret Thatcher called referendum “a device of dictators and demagogues”.
 In 1859 the philosopher and civil servant John Stewart Mill argued that following the “will of the people” could be an “abuse power”.
 Stop Brexit as referendum are not appropriate for making such complex decisions.